The Story of Little Kims

 Why care about the environment?

+What I learned during my graduate studies left a very strong impression on me.
 While studying product design at the Institute of Design, I learned just how much a designer's decisions on materials used for a product could have detrimental effects on the environment if they chose something toxic.
 Product designers design for mass production, after all.
 Shouldn't they be responsible for where all those products end up?
 Or at least make decisions that would be less detrimental to our Earth?

 In business school, while taking an Environmental Management class, I learned about running a sustainable enterprise using a model of sustainability that involved economic viability, social equity, and environmental impact.
 I resolved that one day, when I started my own business, I would keep everything I had learned about sustainability at the forefront of my business as a social-eco-entrepreneur.